-I’m currently hosting a chapter-by-chapter tour of my cookbook in a private Facebook group.
-(Join us if you like – it’s not too late.)
-It’s so much fun connecting with people who’ve bought the book and seeing what they do with the recipes.
+I recently hosted a chapter-by-chapter tour of my cookbook in a private Facebook group.
+It was so much fun connecting with people who’ve bought the book and seeing what they do with the recipes.
+(It’s over but you can skim through the tour and participant posts by joining the group here.)

 I’m also answering their questions, like this one: “You recommend 20 to 30 grams of protein for each meal — yet many of your recipes are half that.
 How do you suggest we make up for the shortfall?”